- How to Remove Acrylic Nails

 You’ve finally reached the stage where those dreaded nail beds are starting to show through, leaving your once fierce acrylics to look a little drab and dated.
 Time to get those suckers off!

-If you’re opting to not go to the salon in order to save a few pretty pennies (or you're currently living through a global lockdown) then we have just the solution for you – one that won’t completely destroy your nails, either!
+If you’re opting to not go to the salon in order to save a few pretty pennies, then we have just the solution for you – one that won’t completely destroy your nails, either!

 Bring the salon to your living room by stocking up on a few nail care essentials and following these five easy steps to reveal acrylic-free, healthy nails.
 Required: a little bit of patience and a whole lotta hand cream.